 People who disagree with the new laws may argue that contracts between sites and homeowners were already honest and above board.
 However, if nothing else, property owners now have more say over what is legally theirs.

 As a result of the new laws, park site owners needed to completely rewrite their existing rules and regulations.
 The laws state that beyond the 3rd February 2015, all rules before that point became null and void.
 That’s why, if you own a home and have seen changes in park rules in the last few years, you may have received more documentation.

-This all means that site owners now need to pay set fees and charges which didn’t exist before.
-Therefore, failure to pay fees may even result in licenses being revoked!
+This all means that site owners now need to pay set fees that didn’t exist before and as we mentioned, failure to pay these fees could see their licenses revoked.

 Before that happens, authorities should serve park owners with a ‘compliance notice’, which means that if they feel owners are in breach of conditions, they can offer a warning.
 If owners don’t make the changes that a notice demands, they could face court prosecution and fines up to £5,000.
 Park owners will have the right to a tribunal depending on circumstances.

-Pitch fees are, of course, what park homeowners must pay to stay at a residential park.
-These costs can cover things such as local authority rates and energy rates.
+Pitch fees are what park homeowners must pay to stay at a residential park and is normally a set of obligations and responsibilities between the site owner and park resident.
 However, the Mobile Homes Act of 2013 made further changes to how pitch fees work in England.
 It is another new piece of legislation that site owners need to adjust to.